TheRobBrennan/microsoft-parter-network/modules/Implement message-based communication workflows with Azure Service Bus/README.md

 # Exercise - Write code that uses Service Bus queues

+## Clone and open the starter application

+## Configure a connection string to a Service Bus namespace

+## Write code that sends a message to the queue

+## Send a message to the queue

+## Write code that receives a message from the queue

+## Retrieve a message from the queue

 # Write code that uses Service Bus topics

 # Exercise - Write code that uses Service Bus topics